 Working on a complete C++ rewrite/reimplimentation of the core FDM.
-Initially he is using X15 data to test his code, but once things are all in place we should be able to simulate arbitrary aircraft.
-Jon maintains a page dealing with Flight Dynamics at:
+Initially he is using X15 data to test his code, but once things are all in place we should be able http://jsbsim.sourceforge.net/

 Special attention to X15 is paid in separate pages on this site.
 Besides, Jon contributed via a lot of suggestions/corrections to this Guide.